Selling by Auction: What to Expect on the Day

 Essentially the role of the auctioneer is to control a public negotiation process where potential buyers are competing to buy a property.

-The auctioneer has to make sure the process takes place in an orderly and legal manner and while there is often an element of showmanship in the role, with humourous asides and jokes, the auctioneer must always conduct him or herself professionally.
+The auctioneer has to make sure the process takes place in an orderly and legal manner and while there is often an element of showmanship in the role, with humorous asides and jokes, the auctioneer must always conduct him or herself professionally.

 Before the auction commences they will need to announce terms and conditions in accordance with state law and any rules that surround your auction in particular.
-To find out what regulations apply in your area click here (insert link).

 They will encourage bidders to go higher but at the end of the day, each bidder decides how much they are prepared to pay and the seller decides whether they’re prepared to sell at that price.